jimmyff/faehound-games/content/_index.md

 # Become a Faehound Playtester

-If you are interested in playtesting [Adventure Quest](/adventure-quest/) on a semi-regular basis (solo or in a group) then please get in touch with me on [boardgamegeek](https://boardgamegeek.com/user/jimmyff).
+If you are interested in playtesting [Ultimate Quest](/ultimate-quest/) on a semi-regular basis (solo or in a group) then please get in touch with me on [boardgamegeek](https://boardgamegeek.com/user/jimmyff).
 Playtesting is a super important part of development a game and really helps shape the final game!

 # Join the newsletter

-If you want to keep up to date with [Adventure Quest](/adventure-quest/) and future projects then please [join the newsletter](<https://mailchi.mp/68c9bda28534/faehound-games-newsletter>).
+If you want to keep up to date with [Ultimate Quest](/ultimate-quest/) and future projects then please [join the newsletter](<https://mailchi.mp/68c9bda28534/faehound-games-newsletter>).
 I will keep you in the loop so you will know when the project will come to crowdfunding.